Peaster, Texas: History

 Settlement began in the 1870s when Georgia native H.H.
 Peaster bought 160 acre of land and built a house.
 The community that developed near the site of his home was originally called Freemont; in 1885 the name was changed to Peasterville.
 Throughout the 20th century, Peaster has served area farmers as a school and church community.
 During the mid-1920s the town's population grew to approximately 300, but this was soon followed by a steep decline after the Great Depression.
 From 1975 to 1990, Peaster had around 80 residents.
 Current estimates put the population at approximately 100.

 Education

-The Peaster Independent School District serves the community and home to the Peaster High School Greyhounds.
-Peaster High School has many sports which include: Basketball, Baseball, Football, Golf, Tennis, Track and Field, Softball, Volleyball, and Cross-country.
+The Peaster Independent School District serves the community and is home to the Peaster High School Greyhounds.
+Peaster High School has many sports, which include: Basketball, Baseball, Football, Golf, Tennis, Track and Field, Softball, Volleyball, and Cross-country.

-Notable people
+Notable person

 Peaster is the birthplace of writer Robert E. Howard, creator of the character Conan the Barbarian.